 One must be careful when using a blade grinder to grind coffee beans.
-A blade grinder usually has reduced consistency per grind, so a few short bursts is required for an even grind.
+A blade grinder usually has reduced consistency per grind, so a few short bursts are required for an even grind.
 At the same time, do not overload the coffee grinder as this makes the grinding process difficult.
 The difficulty with the blade grinder is the tendency to over-grind coffee beans by mistake – with the result that coffee tastes more bitter and concentrated.
-However, this can be easily solved through consistent practice and working with the blade grinder.
+However, this can be easily solved through consistent practice and work with the blade grinder.
 Coffee grinding is a skill which requires practice before one can hope to achieve excellent consistency in the grind.
-Here are certain facts you may wish to know about the blade-grinder before buying one:
+Here are certain facts you may wish to know about the blade grinder before buying one:

 - The cleaning of a blade grinder is not an easy task; the blades are attached to the grinder and not removable which makes it difficult to clean thoroughly

 - The blade grinder only creates a fine grind so it is best for Drip Coffee machines, French Press and Toddy Makers

 If you’re looking for suggestions on the various coffee grinders that you can get, don’t forget to check out our featured coffee grinders right here!

 “The difficulty with the blade grinder is the tendency to over-grind coffee beans by mistake – with the result that the coffee tastes more bitter and concentrated.”